A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 \subsection{Reactor Network Performance Validation}

-As discussed in section \ref{sec:clustering_opt}, we employ a $k$-means clustering algorithm to partition the set of observations into clusters, which we subsequently map to their spatial locations to delineate the reactors.
+As discussed in Section \ref{sec:clustering_opt}, we employ a $k$-means clustering algorithm to partition the set of observations into clusters, which we subsequently map to their spatial locations to delineate the reactors.
 The spatial locations of the clusters, based on a 7-cluster case (representing the baseline), are shown in Fig.~\ref{fig:clustering}.
-Although the partitioning is data-driven, the resulting clusters show some discernible patterns and can be labeled based on correlations to various flow and chemical regimes.
-The breakup/evaporation zone, for instance, is a V-shaped region directly above the nozzle, accounting for most of the spray breakup process, while the mixing zone is a low-temperature zone adjacent to this spray breakup region.
-In this zone, the fuel continues to evaporate and mix with the surrounding hot gases, ultimately leading to rapid ignition in the region denoted as the flame 1 zone.
-Another cluster with moderately high reactivity but lower temperatures can also be identified, which we label as the flame 2 zone, followed in the axial direction by the post-flame region with gradually decreasing temperatures and combustion products.
+For this case, and for the other reactor counts considered later, the inlet reactor is termed the evaporator because it contains the fuel and air introduction region.
+The reactor containing the domain exit, which also has the largest axial extent, is treated as the plug-flow reactor.
+All remaining reactors are modeled as PSRs.
+In principle, each PSR can include droplet evaporation.
+Droplets enter the network, undergo breakup, heating, and evaporation, and are transported downstream until they fully evaporate, typically within or before the main reaction zone.
+Therefore, although the partitioning is data-driven, the resulting clusters show some discernible patterns and can be labeled based on correlations to various flow and chemical regimes.
+The breakup/evaporation zone, for instance, is a V-shaped region directly above the nozzle, accounting for most of the spray breakup process.
+This region corresponds to the V-shaped region of lowest temperature in the CFD contour plots of Fig. \ref{fig:temperature_contours}.
+The mixing zone is a low-temperature fuel-rich zone directly above the nozzle where the fuel droplet continues to evaporate and mix with the surrounding hot gases, and axially precedes a region of moderate reactivity, denoted as the flame 1 zone (with an average temperature of 1584 K).
+The cluster with the highest reactivity (average T = 1977 K) exists directly above the flame 1 zone, coinciding with the regions of highest temperatures in Fig. \ref{fig:temperature_contours}.
+This is followed in the axial direction by the post-flame region with gradually decreasing temperatures and combustion products.
 Finally, we also identify two clusters primarily as recirculation zones, referred to as recirculation zones 1 and 2, respectively.
 The recirculation and flame zones are modeled as perfectly stirred reactors, while the post-flame zone is approximated as a plug flow region, due to the dominance of the axial velocity component (see Fig.~\ref{fig:temperature_contours}).
-The spray breakup and mixing zones are modeled using customized reactors that account for the spray physics as described in section.
+The spray breakup and mixing zones are modeled using customized reactors that account for the spray physics as described in Section \ref{sec:dev_rn}.